 LGBTQ community in Bhutan is an informal group with 87 members.
 The members consists of two lesbian, 45 MSM (men having sex with men), 11 bisexual, 18 transgender women and 11 transgender men.
 Not having registered as a CSO, the LGBTQ community is being supported by Lhak-Sam and funded by Global Fund.

-Talking to Business Bhutan, Deyon Phuntsho who is an MSM and a member of LGBTQ community said that though there are gays dropping out of schools as well, the number is much higher among transgender women.
+Talking to Business Bhutan, Deyon Phuntsho who is gay and a member of LGBTQ community said that though there are gays dropping out of schools as well, the number is much higher among transgender women.

 “Transgender women are biologically male; however, their sexual orientation is that of a woman.
 Therefore, wanting to wear kira in schools, wanting to keep long hair, and being called names for being different are among the many reasons they drop out,” said Deyon Phuntsho, adding that stereotypical roles and traditional norms do not allow transgender women to do as they wish.